rambosorn/NLP_-Reading_Paper-/README.md

-# This reposotory will contain of my NLP paper reading.
+# My NLP paper reading will be stored in this repository.
-I would like express my thinkfull and also credit to all paper owner.
+I'd like to express my gratitude and give credit to all of the paper's owners.
+However, I cannot guarantee that all of the idea summaries are correct because they are based solely on my personal understanding.